 Recover an unreachable host

-If for some reason, a host cannot access the high availability state file, it is possible that a host may become unreachable.
-To recover your Citrix Hypervisor installation, you may have to disable high availability using the
+If for some reason, a host cannot access the high availability state file, it is possible that a host might become unreachable.
+To recover your Citrix Hypervisor installation, you might have to disable high availability using the

 xe host-emergency-ha-disable --force